varshini-1396/Digital-Wallet-System/README.md

 # Digital Wallet Management System

-This project is made by Team xx, a simple Digital Wallet Management System implemented in C++ that allows users to create accounts, transfer funds, view transaction history, and manage wallet balances.
+This project is made by Team 25, a simple Digital Wallet Management System implemented in C++ that allows users to create accounts, transfer funds, view transaction history, and manage wallet balances.
 The system is designed to be a basic simulation of a wallet system with features such as user registration, money transfers, account merging, and transaction tracking.

 ## Features